How often should you change oil in your car?

 Unless you race your car daily, even mineral oil can last longer than 3,000 miles.
 Most car manufacturers recommend 3,750 to 10,000-mile oil change intervals.
 Typically you can find two oil change intervals listed in the vehicle's maintenance schedule: the longer interval for "normal" conditions and shorter interval for "severe" conditions.
 Severe conditions typically include driving on dusty roads, repeated short trips in low temperatures, extensive idling, towing, etc. Even if you drive in "normal" conditions, the best idea is to keep the oil change intervals somewhere in the middle between what is recommended for "normal" and "severe" conditions.

-You can find your maintenance schedule in the owner’s manual or in the Warranty and Maintenance Guide.
-Some manufacturers post maintenance schedules online, you can find the links in this post.
+You can find your maintenance schedule in the owner's manual or in the Warranty and Maintenance Guide.
+Some manufacturers post maintenance schedules online, you can find the links in the bottom of this post.